ELECTRONIC TRAVEL AUTHORISATION

 - Be honest and forthcoming with information

-- Apply in plenty of time – this is a new system and CIC have not yet released expected processing times
+- Apply in plenty of time – this is a new system and IRCC have not yet released expected processing times

 - Double check everything before you submit